a-slide/pycoMeth/docs/Meth_Comp/usage.md

 * med_llr_list: List of median llr values for each samples compared.
 * raw_llr_list: List of lists of raw llr values for each samples compared
 * [optional] raw_pos_list: List of lists of genomic coordinates of the center of all CpG positions/clusters found for each samples compared.
 The order matches values in llr_list.
 ONLY if Meth_Comp was ran from files generated with Interval_Aggregate.
+And at last a comment field
+* comment: Can take one of the following self explanatory values: `Insufficient samples`, `Insufficient effect size`, `Non-significant pvalue` or `Significant pvalue`

 ### BED file

 Standard genomic [BED9 format](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) including an RGB color field.
 The score correspond to the -log10(Adjusted Pvalue) capped to 1000.
-The file is sorted by coordinates and can be rendered with a genome browser such as IGV
+The file is sorted by coordinates and can be rendered with a genome browser such as IGV.

 The sites are color-coded as follow: